amikael/coding/conllenc-usage.md

-# User's guide for conllenc.py v.1 (c) 2019 Anssi Yli-Jyrä
+# User's guide for conllenc.py v.1

 "supertag encoder and decoder of dependency graphs"
 - currently restricted to (primary) dependencies in CoNLL-U files